Uniswap/v4-core/README.md

 ## Architecture

 `v4-core` uses a singleton-style architecture, where all pool state is managed in the `PoolManager.sol` contract.
-Pool actions can be taken by acquiring an unlock on the contract and implementing the `unlockCallback` callback to then proceed with any of the following actions on the pools:
+Pool actions can be taken after an initial call to `unlock`.
+Integrators implement the `unlockCallback` and proceed with any of the following actions on the pools:

 - `swap`
 - `modifyLiquidity`